Top 10 Safe Vegetables for Dogs

 How to Feed Your Dog Asparagus

-So, asparagus is both safe and good for dogs, but it’s probably not the first leafy vegetable you’d think to Meal your dog, right?
+Asparagus is both safe and good for dogs, but it’s probably not the first leafy vegetable you’d think to feed your dog, right?

-If you're anything like me, then you probably prefer asparagus when it’s grilled up with a load of butter and garlic.
-Even though neither ingredient is harmful if fed in appropriate portions, your dog is better off eating this veggie plain.
+If you're anything like me, then you probably prefer asparagus when it’s grilled up with a load of butter and garlic, but a good rule for pets is to keep it plain and simple.
 We’ve put together some do’s and don’ts to help you feed asparagus to your dog safely.

 Do cook the asparagus.
-Raw asparagus stalks are tough and woody, a great source of fiber and they are quite difficult to digest.
-That's why we trim off the tough ends when we cook asparagus.
-Gently steaming the stalks can soften the tough stalks and make them much easier for your dog to digest.
-Make sure that asparagus made for your pet is not cooked in butter, oil, or spices.
+Raw asparagus spears can be tough and woody, which may be a great source of fibre but they are quite difficult to digest.
+Snap off the tough ends and gently steam the stalks to soften the asparagus and make them much easier for your dog to digest.

 Don’t feed whole stalks.
 It’s best to trim off the toughest end of the asparagus just like you would when preparing it for yourself.
-Even when cooked, a whole asparagus stalk can be a choking hazard.
+Even when cooked, a whole asparagus stalk is woody and can be a choking or digestive hazard.

 Don’t freak out if you notice your dog has some unusually smelly pee.
 Just like in humans, one of the by-products of digesting asparagus is pungent urine.

 Don't get asparagus confused with asparagus fern.
-Though related, asparagus food is an ornamental plant and is not edible.
+Though related, asparagus fern is an ornamental plant and is not edible.
 In fact, it's highly toxic to dogs.

 Feeding Frequency: Occasionally (1 time per week)